gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 ### Verify the truststore of your app

-Now that you know how the certificate chain looks like, make sure your truststore is properly configured.
-Couple of things to check here:
+Now that you have checked the certificate chain, make sure that your truststore is properly configured.
+There are a few things to check here:

 - Make sure you trust the ca cert presented by the target host.
 ```